-This means the underlying portfolios that make up the ARC indices are a little more in line with our approach to asset allocation than the multi asset funds that make up the IA indices.
+This makes the underlying portfolios that make up the ARC indices a little more in line with our approach to asset allocation than the multi asset funds that make up the IA indices.

-Neither set of benchmarks is constructed from simple market indices, as both show the results from actively managed portfolios where the managers are deciding the allocation by asset type, sector, geographic region and fund manager choice based on their analysis of the merits and attractions of each, and obviously reflecting the required risk characteristics of the fund.
+Neither set of benchmarks is constructed from simple market indices, as both show the results from actively managed portfolios where the managers are deciding the allocation by asset type, sector and geographic regions based on their analysis of the merits and attractions of each, and obviously reflecting the required risk characteristics of the fund.

-This aligns with our own core service, which is structured to provide ongoing advice on geographic, sector and fund manager allocations, so means we are comparing ourselves with others doing the same thing, rather than simple market indices which would not be a rational comparator.
+This aligns with our own core service, which is structured to provide ongoing advice on geographic and sector allocations, so means we are comparing ourselves with others doing the same thing, rather than simple market indices which would not be a rational comparator.

-Tracking indices, such as the FTSE 100 in the UK or the S&P 500 in the US, is good enough for comparing the performance of an individual fund investing in that market, but not for multi-asset managed portfolios.
+Tracking indices, such as the FTSE 100 or the S&P 500 in the US, is ideal for comparing the performance of an individual fund investing in that market, but not for multi-asset managed portfolios.